 - Has your company done business with these companies before?

 - Why would you consider switching?

 The key to sales is relationships.
 Remember that passion around your business and genuinely wanting to help people solve a problem?
-When there is trust and rapport, the online sales (and traditional) conversation is easier and more comfortable.
+This idea is fleshed out more fully in the excellent Same Side Selling.
+When there is trust and rapport and you are working towards fixing the same problem, the online sales (and traditional) conversation is easier and more comfortable.
 Now, that’s a winning combination.